mobiletoly/moviex-backend/README.md

 # Build and deploy to kubernetes

 For local kubernetes deployment we want to use minikube.
-Please read up on what is minikube and how to install it.
+Please read up on what is minikube and how to install and run it (unless you are planning to run it directly in a cloud).

 ## Database helm